ukhsa-collaboration/covid19-app-system-public/doc/architecture/api-contracts/test-lab-api.md

 - Note that **distribution to mobile clients** depends on system latency *and* mobile systems background polling scheduler.
 So it might take between 6h to 24h until uploaded test results are finally delivered to the mobile app.

 - **Expected Fiorano load**
-  - Subset of all test results (those wit a cta token)
+  - Subset of all test results (those with a cta token)
   - numbers TBD

 - **Expected NPEx load**, Mail (2020-07-21)